What to Expect and How to CopeNavigation

 There are a lot of activities for dementia patients that you can do.
 They are practical and can help you boost the spirits of the patients.
 How do you choose the right activities for dementia patients?
 Those who are suffering from dementia would sometimes think that they have no ability to learn new skills or do something that interests them.
 This is often not the case.

 It is thought that a dementia patient does not have the ability to start a hobby or game.
-Although this is not the case, you would need to properly guide them through several activities for dementia patients.Read More
+Although this is not the case, you may need to properly guide them through the different activities for dementia patients.Read More

 Dementia refers to a loss of normal brain function.
 It tends to adversely affect memory, thinking skills, the ability to mufti-task and can lead to several other disorders.
 The most common form of Dementia is the Alzheimer’s disease.